informalsystems/themis-contract/README.md

 manderson     yes          yes           manderson        yes
 ```

-Now you can sign contracts using the identity
+Now you can sign contracts using the identity.

 ### Contracts